Johnnie Walker: Marketing

-The Walkers created their primary marketing strategy in 1908 with advertisements featuring Browne's Striding Man, using the slogan, "Johnnie Walker: Born 1820, still going strong".
+In 1908, the Walkers created advertisements featuring Browne's Striding Man, using the slogan, "Johnnie Walker: Born 1820, still going strong".
 Photographs replaced the drawings in the 1930s, and the Striding Man was miniaturised to a coloured logo in 1939; it first appeared on the Johnnie Walker labels in 1960.
-In the late 1990s, the direction of the Striding Man was reversed as part of a "Keep Walking" campaign.
-The Striding Man icon was most recently redrawn in 2015.
+In 1999, a significant shift in the brand's visual identity occurred when the "Striding Man" was flipped to face right.
+It had previously faced left since 1908 and was reversed as part of a "Keep Walking" campaign.
+The Striding Man icon was redrawn and simplified in 2015.

-In 2009, the advertising agency Bartle Bogle Hegarty (BBH) created a new short film, starring Robert Carlyle and directed by Jamie Rafn, titled The Man Who Walked Around the World, which outlined the history of the Johnnie Walker brand.
+In 2009, the advertising agency Bartle Bogle Hegarty (BBH) created a short film, starring Robert Carlyle and directed by Jamie Rafn, titled The Man Who Walked Around the World, which outlined the history of the Johnnie Walker brand.

+The Gold Label received double gold medals from the San Francisco competition in 2008 and 2009 and won a gold in 2010.
+Spirits ratings aggregator proof66.com, which averages scores from the San Francisco Spirits Competition, Wine Enthusiast, and others, puts the Black, Blue, Gold and Green Labels in its highest performance category ("Tier 1" Spirits).
+Johnnie Walker spirits have several times taken part in the Monde Selection's World Quality Selections and have received a Gold and Grand Gold Quality Award.
+Johnnie Walker Gold Label Reserve won the World's Best Blended—Best Scotch Blended in World Whiskies Awards 2018.

 In April 2015, Diageo produced the Johnny Drama, named after the Entourage HBO series character Johnny "Drama" Chase, to promote the release of the movie version of Entourage.

 In October 2018, Diageo teamed up with HBO to produce "White Walker by Johnnie Walker" whisky, inspired by the army of the undead in the TV series Game of Thrones as part of the marketing for the series' final season.
 Diageo then released a collection of Game of Thrones–inspired single malt whiskies, followed by two more whiskies by Johnnie Walker in mid-2019.

+A flagship visitor center, The Johnnie Walker Experience, is housed in an eight floor building at 145 Princes Street in Edinburgh, Scotland.
+Officially known as Johnnie Walker Princes Street, it opened to the public in September 2021, following Johnnie Walker’s 200th anniversary in 2020.
+The attraction includes educational tasting rooms, whisky retail store, private event spaces, and a rooftop bar.

+Johnnie Walker and "NTS_Radio" partnered together for a city-wide live music event in "Manchester" aptly named 'Keep Walking Live: Manchester' which ran between March 13-15th, 2026.
+Johnnie Walker and NTS proudly donated 100% of all net ticket proceeds to registered charity Brighter Sound Ltd, a Manchester based charity dedicated to music related residencies, workshops, courses and training for children, young people, emerging professional musicians and adult learners.

 Accolades

 Johnnie Walker spirits have received strong scores at international spirits ratings competitions and from liquor review bodies.
 The Green Label received a string of three double gold medals from the San Francisco World Spirits Competition between 2005 and 2007.
-The Gold Label received double gold medals from the San Francisco competition in 2008 and 2009 and won a gold in 2010.
-Spirits ratings aggregator proof66.com, which averages scores from the San Francisco Spirits Competition, Wine Enthusiast, and others, puts the Black, Blue, Gold and Green Labels in its highest performance category ("Tier 1" Spirits).
-Johnnie Walker spirits have several times taken part in the Monde Selection's World Quality Selections and have received a Gold and Grand Gold Quality Award.
-Johnnie Walker Gold Label Reserve won the World's Best Blended—Best Scotch Blended in World Whiskies Awards 2018.